 Greek, Italian and English word is bora.
 The Serbo-Croatian bura and Slovene burja are not etymologically related to bora.
 They come from Common Slavic “burja” – storm.

 The same root is in Boreas, the North Wind of Greek mythology.
 Linguists assume that his name comes from Proto-Indo-European *gworhx- ‘mountain’, which gave Germanic burg/berg.

-Interestingly, the author of the above text understands that the names “Bora” and “Boreas” are one and the same.
+Interestingly, the author of the above text acknowledges that the names “Bora” and “Boreas” are considered the same.
 However, not finding a satisfying Greek etymology, he chooses “gworhx-, burg or berg”, meaning “hill”, over the Slavic “burja”, (pronounced burya) meaning “windy storm”.
-Moreover, it is the South Slavic people that now inhabit the region of Thracia, a homeland of Boreas.
-Is the author’s statement illogical or malicious, it is hard to tell.
+And it is precisly the South Slavic people that now inhabit the region of Thracia, a homeland of Boreas.

 The Wiktionary explanation of the name Boreas (here), also derives it from the word “gora” – mountain.
-But here this root is labeled as Proto-Slavic.
-Indeed, this word has the same meaning in Sanskrit, Persian and Slavic languages, so there is no need to label it as “Proto-Indo-European”.
+But here this root is labeled as Proto-Slavic (?).
+Indeed, this word has the same meaning in Sanskrit, Persian and Slavic languages.
 The same goes for Slavic “breg” and Germanic “berg”.

 Proto-Slavic *buřa, Serbo-Croatian *bura, Bulgarian, Russian, Slovene burya, … Non-Slavic cognates include Old Norse byrr (“fair wind”), Latin furō (“I rage, rave”), Sanskrit भुरति (bhurati, “to stir, palpitate”).